Overview

 The estimation runs in three stages:Simulate the bundle

 Your bundle is executed against the latest pending state (including any in-progress flashblocks).
-This produces the bundle’s resource consumption: gas used, execution time, and DA bytes.
+This produces the bundle’s resource consumption: gas used, execution time, state root time, and DA bytes.

 Estimate per block

-For each recent block (default: 12 blocks), the estimator evaluates each flashblock:
+For each recent block (default: 12 blocks), the estimator evaluates each flashblock using the core algorithm:

 - Transactions are sorted by priority fee, highest first.